sgtcoolguy/axway-open-docs/content/en/docs/appc/Appcelerator_Dashboard/Appcelerator_Dashboard_Guide/Managing_Applications/Viewing_Analytics.md

 * Resuming an application that was in the background, and closing it

-If the application was placed in the background and resumed within the timeout value (default is 30 seconds), both events are canceled, and the previous session remains active.
+{{% alert title="⚠️ Warning" color="primary" %}}If the application was placed in the background and resumed within the timeout value (default is 30 seconds), both events are canceled, and the previous session remains active.{{% /alert %}}

 In the Platform view: